What Are Integral Features for Capital Allowances?

 The apportionment should be based on the market value of the integral features at the date you acquired the property.
 That is not the same as the vendor's original cost or the vendor's tax written down value.
 You need a valuation, typically from a quantity surveyor or a capital allowances specialist.

 Once you have the apportioned value, you claim writing down allowances on that amount from the date of acquisition.
-The rate is still 25% reducing balance.
+The rate is still 6% reducing balance (special rate pool).

 If the vendor claimed capital allowances on the same integral features before you bought the property, the disposal value rules apply.
 The vendor must bring a balancing charge into account equal to the lower of the original cost and the proceeds received for those features.
 As the buyer, you get a new pool of expenditure at the apportioned value.